syncfusion-content/javascript-docs/js/api/ejRTE.md

-Maintains the values of the RTE after page reload.
+Maintain the values of the RTE after page reload.

 Default Value: